perehan/Innovetera_Hackaton_HerPulse/Fatin/README.md

 ## Contents

 * Training scripts
-* Trained model
+* MainPipeline for end-to-end model execution and prediction
-* Evaluation results
+* API integration for communication with the mobile application